Were Not All Ten Cleansed Luke 17:11-19: How to Be Grateful

 I want to ask you a few seemingly unconnected questions.
 Did you specifically notice birds singing this morning?
 Did you specifically notice the earth spinning?
 How about angels?
 Did you see angels this morning?
 Though most of us likely didn’t take specific notice of these things, how many knew birds were singing, the earth was spinning, and there were angels around?

 Here’s my point.
 All ten lepers took off to find the closest priests to pronounce them clean, but one of them saw he was healed.
 The others missed what God was doing in their lives or didn’t respond well if they did notice.
 They were focused on themselves.
-God is working in our lives no matter if we notice or not.
-God is working in the lives of others if they notice or not.
+God works in our lives, whether we notice or not.
+God is working in the lives of others, whether they notice or not.
 Believe it or not, God is working in your life now.
 Can you see it?
-If you do what is your response?
+If you do, what is your response?

 Luke 17:15-19 One of them, when he saw he was healed, came back, PRAISING GOD IN A LOUD VOICE.
 HE THREW HIMSELF AT JESUS’ FEET AND THANKED HIM — and he was a Samaritan.
 Jesus asked, “Were not all ten cleansed?
 Where are the other nine?
 WAS NO ONE FOUND TO RETURN AND GIVE PRAISE TO GOD EXCEPT THIS FOREIGNER?
 Then he said to him, “Rise and go; your faith has made you WELL.”

 What’s the big deal about his being a Samaritan?
-Samaritans were despised by the Jews.
-The Jews believed themselves superior, yet it was only the Samaritan recognizing he’d had an encounter with God.
-Sometimes it’s the person we feel superior who has a proper response to God.
+The Jews despised Samaritans.
+The Jews believed themselves superior, yet it was only the Samaritan who recognized he’d had an encounter with God.
+Sometimes, it’s the person we feel superior to who has a proper response to God.

 Verse 14 said all ten were cleansed – katharizo {kath-ar-id’-zo} make clean from physical stains and dirt.